econnet/econ/econ-1.0.rst

 :d1: tribute algorithm

 The repo contains an algorithm that
 *automatically* calculates the contributor's tributes from the repo.

-This *tribute algorithm* needs to be finalized latest when pricing the product for the outside market.

-Files are ordered by content,
-but can be associated by *symbolic links* to
+In the product repo files are ordered by content, but can be associated by *symbolic links* to

 - kind of work
 - contributor

+to provide input for the algorithm.

 Review/change on file(s) of other contributor
 is considered by a report file